The 7 Best Mountain Bike Shoes of 2025: Staff Picks

 The lightweight build (1 lb.
 5 oz. per pair) lends itself to moderate-mileage riding.
 Wearers also liked that the tongue wraps the foot comfortably and doesn’t drift to the side while pedaling.

 There are tradeoffs.
-Testers reported that the perforated uppers felt steamy during hot-weather rides, yet the thin materials don’t shield against blows from rocks or other trail obstacles.
+Our riders reported that the perforated uppers felt steamy during hot-weather rides, yet the thin materials don’t shield against blows from rocks or other trail obstacles.
 (Enduro-style mountain bikers might prefer more armored shoes.)
 One tester found that the stiff fabric and top strap inhibited ankle flexion and felt uncomfortable during descents.
 And the fit can be inconsistent: Female testers reported a low-volume fit and narrow toe box, while riders who wore the men’s models described an “average” or “medium-volume” fit.
-Buy here (women’s and men’s).
+Buy the women’s and the men’s.

 Bottom Line: More heat-trapping than some, this shoe nevertheless delivers all-around performance for cross-country mountain biking on short- to moderate-length rides.